seancaffery/dash-kafka/README.md

 Features are based on my experience using various Kafka clients in Ruby, Java, Scala and Go.
 The focus is on creating a consumer and producer that integrates cleanly into an application, and takes care of most of the complexity of adding a Kafka client to an application.

+See `run.go` for example configuration, set up and use.
+Run with `go run run.go`.

 ### But, like, why?

 [Just for fun.
 No, really](https://justforfunnoreally.dev/)

 ### Goal features

-- [ ] Simple, idiomatic Go consumer and producer interface
+- [x] Simple, idiomatic Go consumer and producer interface
-- [ ] Per-patition consumer
+- [x] Per-patition consumer
-- [ ] Extensibility through 'middleware style' interface
+- [x] Extensibility through 'middleware style' interface
-- [ ] In-partition concurrent message processing
+- [x] In-partition concurrent message processing

 ### Not goals